 Flash and batt is a combination of spray foam insulation with fiberglass batts.
 It’s a technique used by some insulation contractors where a flash of closed cell spray foam at 1- to 2-inches is applied in an effort to create an air seal and then puts fiberglass batt insulation over it.

-While flash and batt can seem like a cheaper option if the air seal is created properly, there are still problems with the method from moisture issues to no air seal.
+It is always good to look at the big picture to understand the flash and batt insulation pros and cons.
+For example, flash and batt can seem like a cheaper option if the air seal is created properly.
+However, there are still problems with the method from moisture issues to no air seal.

 RetroFoam of Michigan has insulated thousands of homes across the lower peninsula, and some of those have been fixing problems that arise from flash and batt.